 The approved CEMP shall be adhered to and implemented throughout the construction period strictly in accordance with the approved details.

-19. No development, including demolition, site clearance, vegetation clearance, soil stripping, ground works, changes in levels, excavation, the installation of drainage or services, the formation of construction access, compounds or haul routes, or the storage of materials, shall commence until a detailed Tree Protection Plan and Arboricultural Method Statement have been submitted to and approved in writing by the Local planning authority.
+19. No development, including demolition, site clearance, vegetation clearance, soil stripping, ground works, changes in levels, excavation, the installation of drainage or services, the formation of construction access, compounds or haul routes, or the storage of materials, shall commence until a Tree Protection Plan and Arboricultural Method Statement have been submitted to and approved in writing by the local planning authority.

 The Tree Protection Plan shall be dimensioned and shall show the position of all protective fencing, ground protection and construction exclusion zones.
 It shall include protection for trees, groups of trees, hedgerows and woodland to be retained within and adjacent to the site, including boundary trees and the retained trees around Green Lane Wood.
 For external trees, the protective fencing shall be set inboard of the relevant root protection areas where necessary to ensure that the root protection areas are excluded from construction activity.